skjaere/DebriDav/README.md

 Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to use the search feature to find an approximate match for the name of the nzb or torrent.

+## Caching

+DebriDav support caching byte ranged requests to remote files.
+This is useful as metadata from these files will be frequently read, and Easynews in particular can be slow in responding to these requests leading to timeouts.

+## Cache configuration

+`DEBRIDAV_CHUNKCACHINGGRACEPERIOD` controls the amount of time that should pass from the last time the item is read from the cache until it should be deleted in string format ( ie 10m, 2h, 4d ).
+The default value is 4h ( 4 hours ) `DEBRIDAV_CHUNKCACHINGSIZETHRESHOLD` controls the maxiumum size of byte range requests to cache in bytes.
+The default value is 102400000 ( 100Mb )

+debridav.cached-file-chunk-purge-after-last-read

 ## Migrating to 0.8.0

 Since 0.8.0 DebriDav uses a PostgreSQL database to store it's content.
 Unless disabled by setting